 Asylum seekers may also choose to opt for private accommodation with friends or relatives.
 However, the Migration Agency can only influence matters concerning the accommodation they themselves provide since they hold the contracts for the flats and can make demands on the owners regarding material conditions.

-The total number of asylum seekers registered in the reception system at the end of 2019 was 40,312 (down from 52,565 in 2018), of which 16,739 were living in Migration Agency accommodation, 22,350 in private accommodation and 1,223 in other forms of accommodation.
+The total number of asylum seekers registered in the reception system at the end of 2022 was 61,350 (up from 23,353 in 2021), of which 8,542 were living in Migration Agency accommodation, 38,070 in private accommodation and 14,738 in other forms of accommodation.
 Most likely the increase from the end of 2021 is due to persons from Ukraine coming to Sweden.

 The number of places in Migration Agency accommodation increased from 14,810 in 2021to 19,593 in 2022.